 The Wiradjuri Walking Track also winds its way through the reserve, alongside the Murrumbidgee for all to enjoy.

 A shanty town, or fringe camp, was established on the Wiradjuri Reserve in the 1930s.
-The settlement, locally known as Tintown, consisted of numerous huts occupied by both Aboriginal and non-Aboriginal families, dependant on government rations during the Great Depression.
+The settlement, locally known as Tintown, consisted of numerous huts occupied by both Aboriginal and non-Aboriginal families, dependent on government rations during the Great Depression.

 Though the town authorities tried to clear the Tintown camp in the 1940s, people continued to live in the settlement until the 1950s.